Emergent representations in networks trained with the Forward-Forward algorithm: Activation patterns in deeper layers

-In \autoref{subsec:results_ensembles} we claimed that in \textbf{FF} and \textbf{BP/FF} the images of a given category activate consistently a small set of units that we named \emph{ensembles}, that share similarities to what is observed in sensory cortices.

-We reported in \autoref{fig:fig1} (Panel \textbf{C}) the activation map for Layer 1 (the first hidden layer) of \textbf{FF} trained on \textsc{Mnist} data set, and observed that very sparse ensembles emerge.
-In this Section we show, in a similar fashion, the representations for Layers 2 and 3 (see \autoref{fig:app_wall1} and \autoref{fig:app_wall2}, respectively).
-We found that sparsity is preserved across all layers of the network; a similar scenario emerges for the same model trained on \textsc{FashionMnist} and for \textbf{BP/FF} on both data sets.
+In \autoref{ssec:sparsity} we claimed that in \textbf{FF} and \textbf{BP/FF} the images of a given category activate consistently a small set of units that we named ensembles, that share similarities to what is observed in sensory cortices.
+We reported in \autoref{fig:presentation} the activation map for Layer 1 (the first hidden layer) of \textbf{FF} trained on the \textsc{Mnist} dataset, and observed that very sparse ensembles emerge.
+In this section we show, in a similar fashion, the representations for Layers 2 and 3 (\autoref{fig:deeper_wall_2} and \autoref{fig:deeper_wall_3}, respectively).
+We find high sparsity also for deeper layers of this specific network; a qualitatively similar conclusion is reached for \textbf{FF} models trained on \textsc{FashionMnist}, \textsc{Svhn} and \textsc{Cifar10}.
+In \textbf{BP/FF} models a similar sparsity levels are observed, with the exception of the last layer that turns out to be non-sparse in all the datasets considered (see \autoref{tab:relative_ensemble_size}).